Convoy Hi-81: Battle of Convoy Hi-81

 Commander Underwood surfaced an hour later for another attack and as soon as his ship was out of the water the submarine chaser No. 156 was spotted.
 Spadefish fired four torpedoes; three of them hit the little chaser and it was completely destroyed after the initial explosion with all hands.
 Commander Underwood then submerged again.
-The Japanese were unaware that the Shinyo had been sunk and that men were in the water until sometime after 2:20 am on November 18 when the commander of Convoy Mi-27 ordered the CD 61 to locate and assist the Shinyo.
+The Japanese were unaware that the Shin'yō had been sunk and that men were in the water until sometime after 2:20 am on November 18 when the commander of Convoy Mi-27 ordered the CD 61 to locate and assist the Shin'yō.
 The Tsushima was also nearby and at 4:26 am her commander reported having sunk an enemy submarine with fifteen depth charges due to the sighting of an oil slick.
 It later proved to be an inconclusive contact.

 The Americans had sunk around 40,000 tons altogether.